Acting on Change: New Approaches and Future Practices in Long-Term Digital Preservation

 Summary of conference programme

 10:30-12:30 Panel session with Barbara Reed (Recordkeeping Innovation Ltd, AUS), Barbara Sierman (National Library, NL), Pip Laurenson (Tate/PERICLES, UK), Angela Dappert (British Library, UK).

 Facilitator: William Kilbride (DPC)

 14:00-17:00 Parallel workshops will be covering topics from “active life”, “capability gap and maturity models”, and “ontology-supported preservation” in collaboration with Matthew Addis (Arkivum), Barbara Reed, Dan Gillean and Justin Simpson (Artefactual, CA).

 The Digital Preservation Coalition is pleased to invite participants of the PERICLES/DPC ‘Acting on Change: New Approaches and Future Practices in LTDP’ Conference to join them in celebrating those people and organisations who have made significant and innovative contributions to maintaining a digital legacy.
 All conference goers are welcome to attend the exciting presentation ceremony which will take place on the evening of the Conference Day 1, Wednesday 30th November, in the Henry Wellcome Auditorium.

 If you intend to join the DPC in celebrating the Digital Preservation Awards, please RSVP to email@example.com by Friday 11th November.

 10:00 Keynote: Matthew Addis (Arkivum)

-For more details and future updates please visit: http://pericles-project.eu/page/conference
+For more details on the programme please visit: http://pericles-project.eu/page/PERICLESconference2016